pbeens/Data-Analysis/README.md

   [Callysto](https://hub.callysto.ca/jupyter/hub/user-redirect/git-pull?repo=https://github.com/pbeens/Data-Analysis&branch=main&subPath=Misc/Birth-Months.ipynb&depth=1) | [Colab](https://githubtocolab.com/pbeens/Data-Analysis/blob/main/Misc/Birth-Months.ipynb) | [NBViewer](https://nbviewer.org/github/pbeens/Data-Analysis/blob/main/Misc/Birth-Months.ipynb).
 This Python program uses `pandas` and `matplotlib.pyplot` to read data from a public **Google Sheet**, create a **histogram** of the data in the birth month column, and save the histogram as an **image file**.
 The program also uses comments to document the code and explain what each line or block of code does.
 + [Wikipedia/Canadian-Population-Barchart.ipynb](Wikipedia/Canadian-Population-Barchart.ipynb) — Open in [Callysto](https://hub.callysto.ca/jupyter/hub/user-redirect/git-pull?repo=https://github.com/pbeens/Data-Analysis&branch=main&subPath=Wikipedia/Canadian-Population-Barchart.ipynb&depth=1) | [Colab](https://githubtocolab.com/pbeens/Data-Analysis/blob/main/Wikipedia/Canadian-Population-Barchart.ipynb) | [NBViewer](https://nbviewer.org/github/pbeens/Data-Analysis/blob/main/Wikipedia/Canadian-Population-Barchart.ipynb).
 This program reads in Canadian population data from a table on a page in **Wikipedia**.
 It showcases how to read in the data, clean it up so it can be plotted, and then plots two **bar charts**.

-# PS43
+# Data-Dunkers

-My recommendations and resources for the PS43 data analysis initiative can be found [here](ps43-README.md).
+My recommendations and resources for the Data-Dunkers data analysis initiative can be found [here](ps43-README.md).